soumadip-dev/JS-React-notes/scope.md

 ### Hoisting

 **Hoisting** is a term commonly used in the JavaScript community, although it is not officially defined in the ECMAScript specification.
-It is a consequence of JavaScript's scoping mechanism, which involves two main phases of code execution: the **Compilation and Scope Resolution Phase** and the **Interpretation or Execution Phase**.
-During the compilation phase, many variables are already identified, so when the code is executed, it seems as though JavaScript is aware of these variables even before their actual declaration.
-This phenomenon, where the interpreter appears to move the declarations of functions, variables, classes, or imports to the top of their scope before execution, is known as **Hoisting**.
+It refers to a behavior in JavaScript's scoping mechanism, which occurs in two main phases of code execution: the **Compilation and Scope Resolution Phase** and the **Interpretation or Execution Phase**.
+During the compilation phase, many variables are already identified, so when the code is executed, it seems as  JavaScript is aware of these variables or function even before their actual declaration.
+This phenomenon, where the interpreter appears to move the declarations of functions, variables, classes, or imports to the top of their scope before execution, is known as **hoisting**.

-Here’s an example of hoisting with `var`:
+- **Example of Hoisting with `var`:**

 ```javascript
 function hoistVar() {